 However, this data brings some hefty demands, including a need to keep the information organized and easily accessible.
 All the data in the world won’t help a business if it can’t reach the data and turn it into an actionable asset.

 This dilemma brings us to the answer of a common question — What is data structure?
 This article will define data structures, explore the different types of data structures, data structure classification, and how data structures are applied.
 We’ll even delve into concepts like the linear data structure and the nonlinear data structure.
-We’ll cover resources like data structure interview questions, perfect for people applying for a related position.
+Let us begin by understanding what is data structure.

 Data Scientist Master's ProgramExplore Program